User Experience Is Not Extra. It’s Everything.

 How can we structure online learning to meet the unique needs of modern learners?

-Today’s learners have expectations for digital learning born out of their experiences with platforms like streaming services and online shopping, which allow for self-exploration through endless amounts of content and the ability to connect with others.
+Today’s learners have expectations for digital learning born out of their experiences with platforms like online shopping, which allow for self-exploration through endless amounts of content and the ability to connect with others.

 Long before COVID-19, online learning environments became more attractive to learners at all levels, and to employees who wanted to further their professional development skills.
 To this end, the rise of user experience, or UX, as a core principle of digital design has gained more urgency in the field of learning technology.